fguerri/AzureVNetIntegrationPatterns/README.md

 The control plane of dedicated services does *not* have a dedicated architecture itself.
 It manages multiple resources allocated to different instances and users.
 Therefore, it cannot be injected in any VNets and must rely on endpoints with public IP addresses to interact with the VNet-injected resources it manages.
 As a result, VNet-injected resources must be able to (see Figure 3 above):

-* Initiate outbound connections to public IP addresses associated to control plane endpoints, for example to send notifications to the management layer or to download configuration updates from a storage facility, such as Azure SQL DB or an Azure Storage account;
+* Initiate outbound connections to public IP addresses associated to control plane endpoints, for example to send notifications to the management layer or to download configuration updates from a storage facility, such as an Azure SQL Database or an Azure Storage account;
 * Receive inbound connections from public IP addresses associated to their control plane, for example to be notified about events in their lifecycle (provision, deprovision, apply configuration, etc.).

 This is shown in Figure 4 below.